Coffee Tasting Event–7/20/24

 Coffee: Agriculture

 Coffee is grown between 30 degrees north and 30 degrees south of the equator, and high quality coffee is usually grown at high elevations.
 This band of earth has the ideal climate range for coffee to grow well, and high elevation causes the development period of the coffee cherries to slow down, which yields a better quality flavor in the seed.
 Farms that are located on flat land can use equipment to harvest the cherries, however, most high end coffee is picked by hand.
+As we can see in this image, the cherries ripen at different rates, requiring multiple passes to harvest the shrub.
+Once picked, the coffee undergoes additional sorting before it is processed.
+This is all very labor intensive, and one of the reasons why specialty coffee is amazing, and more expensive.

 Once the coffee has been picked and sorted, it is processed, which is the removal of the seed from the coffee cherry.
 There are 3 basic methods for processing coffee: washed, natural, and honey.

-uses a short fermentation period and water to remove the cherry and mucilage.
+Washed processing uses a short fermentation period and water to remove the cherry and mucilage.
 The coffee is then dried.
 This is a very controlled processing method that leads to very clean, defined tasting coffee with a stable and even moisture level.
 The acidity is usually crisper and more citrus-like when the coffee is

 processed using this method.